Skip to Content

 Sharing is caring!

 Ok, I admit it.
-I might be having a little bit of #momguilt for riding on a fire truck without my two boys.
-But, when I saw this unique Portland sightseeing tour, I just couldn’t pass it up!
+I might have a little bit of #momguilt for riding on a fire truck without my two boys.
+But when I saw this unique Portland sightseeing tour, I just couldn’t pass it up!

-This post contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post was written by family travel expert Marcie Cheung and contains affiliate links, which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

-If you are a regular reader to my blog, you know I’m all about activities that have a special element you can’t find everywhere you go.
+If you are a regular reader of my blog, you know I’m all about activities with a special element you can’t find everywhere.
+In short, I try not to go for the average tour as much as possible.
+So when I say we booked a downtown Portland Sightseeing Tour, I bet you wouldn’t expect how we did that!

-My family has zipped around Paris in a tuk tuk, learned hilarious insider info at The Met, experienced the “real” Polar Express train, and the list goes on and on.
+My family has zipped around Paris in a tuk tuk, learned hilarious insider info at The Met, experienced the “real” Polar Express train, and so on.

-The one the jumped right out at me was this Portland Fire Tour!
-I found in on Viator and was all ready to book when I was invited to join the tour as part of the Women in Travel Summit.
+The one that jumped right out at me was this Portland Fire Tour!
+I found a lot of tour operators on Viator and was ready to book when I was invited to join the tour as part of the Women in Travel Summit.
 Score!

 [irp posts=”10732″ name=”Maine Foodie Tours: a Portland Old Port Culinary Walking Tour”]